beajoynes/netbox-evaluation/plugins/evaluation-template.md

   - A grid could be useful also?
 * Zoom
 * Floorplan with site with racks populated (Hemel Hempsted data centre)
-* - Adding racks appears as default in black (same as back ground) and cannot change rack colour - should be simple to code but currenty not great, though can just add 'area' behind.
+  - Adding racks appears as default in black (same as back ground) and cannot change rack colour - should be simple to code but currenty not great, though can just add 'area' behind.
   - Cannot change colour of text or how it is shown either.
   - Displays rack name vertically on saving
   - Also shows status horizontally in blue over the top - updated automatically if status is updated
 * In saved floorplan, clicking on a rack takes you to its page/details!
 * Not got any info on how to use on github repository, though it is mainly straight forward

+## Review

+* Currently floorplans are stored in DWG format but the 'public' format is PDF
+  - DWG files are binary files used for containing 2D and 3D design data (vector graphics), closely associated with CAD programs
+  - SVG is a popular tool for displaying 2d graphics, charts and illustrtations on websties.
+A vectror file, can be scaled up or down without losing any resolution.
+* Easy to edit when a change occurs (e.g rack added/removed)
+* Really like how the racks populated are there to add and status is automatically updated.
+* Clicking on a rack takes you to its page/details!

 ## Next actions

 * Do we currently have floor plans of all sites?